Invoke an API using the Integrated API Console¶

 If the API Manager has a certificate signed by a Certificate Authority (CA), the HTTPS endpoints should work out of the box.

-You have invoked an API using the Swagger API Console.Top
+You have now succesfully invoked an API using the Swagger API Console.Top